The Diverse Learners Team

 Over the last 33 years I have developed an extensive background in student support, in a wide variety of educational settings.
 I have supported students (many with mental health issues) in managing their learning and feeling more in control of their studies.

 As a registered nurse, I have developed an empathetic approach to support, encouraging students to develop self-esteem and self-confidence, and manage their stress and anxiety through time-management and organisational strategies.

-I want you to be the best that you can be, but I also want you to have a life too!
+Being able to juggle various elements of life is difficult but important, and although I want you to be the best that you can be, I also want you to have a life!

 I have worked as a Specialist one-to-one Study Skills and Strategy Support Tutor and Specialist Mentor for over 18 years, during which time I have gained extensive experience of working together with students with Dyslexia, Dyspraxia, ADHD, Autism, Mental Health Difficulties and Dyscalculia.
 For the last three years, I have been working as a Freelance DSA-QAG Registered Specialist one-to-one Study Skills and Strategy Support Tutor and Specialist Mentor, supporting neurodiverse students in a number of Universities in London as well as around the UK via Skype sessions; I have considerable experience of working with students at Undergraduate, Postgraduate and Doctorate levels in most subject areas.
 I previously worked as a Dyslexia/Specific Learning Difficulties (SpLD) Co-ordinator and Senior Lecturer in SpLD at a large London University for 15 years.